Attention

 With all the complexity involved in product value engineering, it can be challenging to determine the best starting point.
 Some manufacturers make the mistake of performing it only when the device is completely functional when it should be done regularly.
 Every component substitution, supply chain rearrangement or additional feature must be analyzed from the perspective of value analysis to ensure that the change incorporated in design enhances the product value.

 Fact: This myth about value analysis and value engineering is the farthest from the truth.
 The entire value engineering exercise is to increase the product value offering for its customers.
 Every value engineering effort attempts to provide more features and functionality at the same or lesser cost.
 OEMs often use the increased revenue from this cost optimization technique to invest in more R&D and design improved products for their customers.
 A fitting example is when value engineering was used to enhance the value of breast pumps without altering the device aesthetics.
-Value engineering is always about coming up with a better product that offers the customer more value, not less.
+Value engineering for medical devices is always about coming up with a better product that offers the customer more value, not less.

 Myth 4: Value engineering of medical devices only focuses on making profits